-Ahmad Angawi might not be a name that most of you are familiar with, yet his work is a refreshing inspiration.
+Ahmad Angawi is a hidden Middle Eastern designer gem, his work a refreshing inspiration.
 From his Jeddah-based studio, he implements a truly complete design process: from observation to analysis to execution.
 Having studied industrial design at Pratt Institute in New York, Ahmad takes the thinking and merges that with his Hijazi heritage to produce some new exciting designs with their own connection to nature and his surrounding.
 This line of thinking comes from his father, Dr. Sami Angawi, who is one of the leading Hijazi thinkers and architects in the Mecca region.
 Ahmad continues this stream through product innovation and opening up design discourse through objects.
 Things like connection to nature and exploring eco-sustainable design approaches whether to give an object a reusable second life or to help reduce waste, are at the core of Ahmad’s design attitude.
 He applies true Islamic Hejazi influence in design process versus pure aesthetic influence.
 That is what makes his work stand out as seen below:

 Basing this simple solution on his need to pray when he was in New York, Ahmad went back to basics.
 His prayer rug won an honorable mention in I.D. magazine because it answered a straightforward problem in an uncomplicated way.
 He integrated the spiritual aspect in his design in a very discreet manner.
 This bag had a prayer rug integrated within it so that anyone could remove it when they needed to pray and then fold it back and pack it back.